How To Get A Home Equity Loan | Process 2026

 Connect with a lender to start your home equity loan

-Unlike a home equity line of credit (HELOC), which allows you to tap your equity as needed over time, a home equity loan requires you to determine a specific amount you’ll withdraw upfront.
-The amount you borrow greatly impacts your total loan cost, so it’s essential to calculate how much money you need before applying.
+The first of the key steps to get a home equity loan is deciding how much cash you need.
+Unlike a home equity line of credit (HELOC), which allows you to tap your equity as needed over time, a home equity loan requires you to borrow a specific loan amount upfront.
+Calculate how much money you need before applying for a loan, as the amount you borrow affects the total cost.

 Connect with a lender to start your home equity loan